bennadel/sequelize-comment/README.md

 // Disable the newline delimiter -- will use space instead. commentPlugin( sequelize, { newline: false } );
 ```

+## Technical Approach

+This plug-in works by grabbing the underlying QueryGenerator reference (of your Sequelize
+dialect instance) and injecting methods that proxy the following SQL fragment generators:

+* `selectQuery()`
+* `insertQuery()`
+* `updateQuery()`
+* `deleteQuery()`
+* `bulkInsertQuery()`

+As such, this plug-in isn't tied to specific set of methods; but, rather, any method that
+uses any of the above fragment generators.

+## Tests

+You can run the tests using `npm run test`.
+The tests currently include an end-to-end
+test that requires a running database.
+The tests enable the `general_log`, run queries,
+and then inspect the `general_log` records in order to ensure that the `comment` value
+shows up in the expected log items.

 [1]: http://www.bennadel.com
 [2]: https://plus.google.com/108976367067760160494?rel=author